phenopolis/phenopolis/README.md

 username/password:
 demo/demo123

 ### Installation

 Phenopolis requires:
 * a running mongo database
-* a running Phenotips server
+* a running Phenotips server (needed to provide the HPO phenotypes per patient)
 * (optionally) a running Exomiser stand-alone server, which can be obtained on request as it being developed separately by [Julius Jacobsen](https://github.com/julesjacobsen).

 The first step is to clone the repository.